-The “real versus pretend” conversation is one you may find yourself having with your child this year.
+This year, you may have the “real versus pretend” conversation with your child.
 Especially during times of the year when make-believe characters present themselves.
 Like birthday parties featuring Disney princesses.
 Or holidays like Halloween, Christmas, and Easter.

-Here are some great tips for making the concept of pretend versus real something a little easier for your kids to understand.
+Here are some great tips for making pretend versus real more straightforward for kids to understand.

 The Difference Between Pretend and Real

 Choose a Children’s Book to Help Explain